glacials/splits-io/README.md

 ### Theme
 Splits.io runs [Bootstrap 4][bootstrap] on a paid theme called [Dashboard][dashboard].
-Its license does not allow its source to be included in this repository; however there are three modifications we make to the source before producing the included final build.
+Its license does not allow its unminified source to be included in this repository; for posterity there are three modifications we make to the source before producing the included final build.
 This is within the terms of the license.

 - In `/v4/scss/variables.scss`:
 	- Change `$theme-colors[primary]` to `#489BE7`